updated

 Description

-We are a small, off-grid community and education center in rural Virginia focusing on creative expression and experimental concepts.
-We currently have 5 adults and 2 kids living here but usually have WWOOFers, Workawayers, or other guests visiting so there's anywhere from 8-12 people here at any given time.
+We are a small, off-grid community and education center in rural Virginia focusing on permaculture and creative expression.
+We currently have 4 adults and 2 kids living here but usually have WWOOFers, Workawayers, or other guests visiting so during the busy season there's typically anywhere between 7-10 people here at any given time.
 We try to keep our visitor number at 4 max so that we can all feel connected and grounded.
 We call ourselves an intentional family and like to keep our energy intimate.

 Education: